rbramwell/habitat-operator/examples/encrypted/README.md

 `foobar-20170824094632.sym.key`, and the secret name must be `foobar-20170824094632`.

-The secret's name must additionally be referenced in the `ServiceGroup` object's `ringSecretName` key.
+The secret's name must additionally be referenced in the `Habitat` object's `ringSecretName` key.

 ## Deletion

-The operator does not delete the Secret on ServiceGroup deletion.
-This is because the user might want to re-use the secret across multiple `ServiceGroup`s and `ServiceGroup` lifecycles.
+The operator does not delete the Secret on Habitat deletion.
+This is because the user might want to re-use the secret across multiple `Habitat`s and `Habitat` lifecycles.